 After this time, the potency of the cannabinoids will start to reduce, making the product less effective.

 If you’re curious about CBD shelf life and how to store CBD oil to keep it fresh and effective, this article will help.
-We will explore:
+We will explore the following:

 - The best way to store CBD oil